 Our curriculum is varied, broad and rich.
 We believe it represents the world we live in and provides our children with the experiences, skills and knowledge they need to function and flourish as young people and adults in the 21st Century.

 Our curriculum is carefully linked to the latest national curriculum and every pupil is taught in line with the national curriculum expectations.
-We assess using Pilgrim Progress as designed within our Multi Academy Trust.
+We assess using a system based on the Pilgrim Progress as designed within our Multi Academy Trust.

 There are also aspects of our provision which we feel enhance learning for our pupils and make for a unique St Mark’s experience; these include our provision for:

-We teach the curriculum using the structure of the new National Curriculum as a basis for teachers to plan a broad and balanced curriculum to meet the needs of our children while at the same time offering a comprehensive curriculum, with a clear progression of learning and specific learning goals for every subject.
+The broad and balanced curriculum is tailored to individual needs to allow all to flourish.
+We have worked on creating a clear progression of learning goals for every subject.
 Teachers use a range of planning and teaching resources to support this.

 We believe that our children should learn about significant events and people in History so that they can develop an enquiring and questioning mind.
 Through following the National Curriculum we develop a sense of identity and place, give children the opportunity to reflect on their school, community and local area and encourage all our children to be historians who see how the past has impacted on their lives.